-Estate planning is about life – in the present and in the future.
-Most importantly, estate planning is about the life of your family and loved ones – and the peace of mind you get from helping to preserve their financial security.
+Estate planning is about life—in the present and in the future.
+Most importantly, estate planning is about the life of your family and loved ones—and the peace of mind you get from helping safeguard their financial security.

 By its very nature, estate planning is a difficult subject to discuss and even more so to plan for because it forces us to come to terms with our own mortality.
-Yet it’s something you need to talk about openly with your loved ones today because you can’t do so after you’re gone – or after they’re gone.
+Yet it’s something you need to talk about openly with your loved ones today, before it is too late.

 Each person will approach estate planning differently, with personal motivations and expectations.
 No estate plan will be exactly like another.
 Estate planning should be a reflection of your personal priorities and choices.

 - Provide adequately for family members and/or other loved ones

 - Ensure that your estate is distributed in the most timely manner possible after your death

 - Minimize taxes – during your lifetime and, equally important, for the beneficiaries of your estate

 - Gain comfort from knowing your loved ones are well looked after

 - Feel secure knowing that settling your affairs will not add more stress to those grieving for you

 - Rest assured that your estate will be distributed the way you wish